 Deep beneath the border of France and Switzerland is the most massive, most ambitious experiment ever undertaken by humanity.
 The Large Hadron Collider (LHC) is a particle accelerator that uses a ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 A study provides crucial clues about how cosmic objects send accelerated particles through space.
-Jets coming from quasars and supernovae can send dangerous cosmic rays that hit Earth.
-For the first ...
+Jets coming from quasars and ...

 The European Space Agency’s (ESA) Cluster satellites have discovered that cosmic particle accelerators are more efficient than previously thought.
 The discovery has revealed the initial stages of ...